-Our very first faculty highlight is Dr. Stephanie Neill, Associate Professor of Counseling Psychology.
+Our first faculty highlight is Dr. Stephanie Neill, Associate Professor of Counseling Psychology.
 Dr. Neill is a clinical psychologist who has been practicing in Western Washington since 1990, and in the Los Angeles area prior to that.
-In addition to private practice, she served as teaching assistant at Rosemead School of Psychology and as an adjunct and practicum supervisor in the graduate psychology program at Seattle Pacific University.
+In addition to private practice, she served as teaching assistant at Rosemead School of Psychology and as an adjunct and practicum supervisor in the graduate psychology program at Seattle Pacific University, and as an intern supervisor at Seattle University.
 She holds an AA degree in liberal arts from Cottey College, a BS in psychology from Montana State, and an MA and PsyD in clinical psychology from Rosemead School of Psychology at Biola University.
 She completed her pre-doctoral internship at the VA hospital in Tacoma, where her training emphasis was on post-traumatic stress disorder.

 Dr. Neill began her work in the Practicum program at The Seattle School in 2001.
 In addition to her teaching, she runs a private practice in Woodinville.

-Dr. Neill’s primary classes include Professional Ethics, History and Therapeutic Perspectives, and Interpersonal Neurobiology.
+Dr. Neill’s primary classes include Professional Ethics, History, Interpersonal Neurobiology, Case Conference and Learning Labs.

 What are you currently reading?